JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/API-DOCUMENTATION.md

 ### Layer 1: Server-Side Authoritative Store & Provenance Engine (Primary)

-All interactions in ForgeBoard NX are ultimately authorized and processed by the server, which maintains the authoritative data store and comprehensive data provenance tracking.
+All interactions in ForgeBoard are ultimately authorized and processed by the server, which maintains the authoritative data store and comprehensive data provenance tracking.

 ### Layer 2: Server-Managed APIs (REST & WebSockets)